Greece Moments Greece Moments

 #5 Visiting Dryopida (Chorio)

 In the heart of the island lies the village of Dryopida, also called Chorio or Syllaka by the locals.
 You can reach Dryopida either from Chora or via the road that leads through the long green valley of Merichas into the hinterland.
-Nestled between two barren hills and not visible from the sea, the picturesque cluster of houses lies like an oasis in the arid wasteland.
+Nestled between two barren hills and hidden from the sea, the picturesque cluster of houses lies like an oasis in the arid landscape.

 Dryopida Kythnos Kykladen